sonnyhughes/bamazon/README.md

-# bamazon
+###bamazon the app

-The app will take in orders from customers and deplete stock from the store's inventory.
+The app takes in pastry orders from customers and deplete stock from the pastry shop's inventory.

+Products are organized in tables:

+#Database: bamazon
+#Table Name: Products
+#Product Categories:
+    *Item ID,
+    *MenuItem,
+    *Category,
+    *Price,
+    *Inventory

+###Instructions